UpStride/engine/README.md

 - When performing the conversion between real and upstride, the only change the user will notice is this increased batch size.

-- Although the above example follows `channels_first` data format convention, the python engine supports `channels_last` as well.
+- Although the above example follows `channels_first` data format convention, the Upstride engine supports `channels_last` as well.

 ## Linear layers